thibault-mahe/SasserKit/README.md

 ## Critical CSS

-Sasserkit uses the grunt contrib for [criticalcss](https://github.com/filamentgroup/grunt-criticalcss).
+SasserKit uses the grunt contrib for [criticalcss](https://github.com/filamentgroup/grunt-criticalcss).
 When you launch grunt, it generates critical css files in css/critical/.. that you can copy, paste and inline in the head of your html.

 ## Switch from LESS to SASS (work in progress)